serverless/dashboard/docs/nodejs.md

 ## Key terms

-- A **Captured Error** is one instance of an `Error` object in Node.js that is sent to Serverless Console.
+- A **Captured Error** is one instance of an error that is sent to Serverless Console.
 It can be viewed in Dev Mode or the Trace Explorer Details.
 - A **Captured Warning** is one instance of a string in Node.js that is sent to Serverless Console, much like a Captured Error.
 - A **Tag** is a key/value-pair that can be set on the Trace or an individual